 Choose how you would like your data to be filtered with the following options:

-- Source: Choose which apps you want to include in your data set.
+- Source: Choose which activity and app you want to include in your data set.

 - Cohort Type: Review your results in visitors or accounts.